davclark/spark-tut-DSSG2015/README.md

     conda install -c blaze spark

-This is apparently not public, but Matt Rocklin (former U Chicago alum) and the Blaze team are very interested in supporting spark.
+This is apparently not public, but Matt Rocklin and the Blaze team are very interested in supporting spark.

 ### On Linux